venkateshakula1729/cs425-2025-/README.md

    - Checked group creation, joining, and messaging functionality
    - Concurrent client handling
-   - Ensured proper handling of client disconnections
+   - Ensured proper handling of client disconnections Please find the image below illustrating an interaction of 5 clients with the server.

 __2. Stress testing:__
    - Simulated multiple concurrent client connections (up to 50)